Blog Post

 To appreciate that you don't have to be the 'Best' or to 'Win' that it really is about taking part and trying your best.
 Having your own goals and ambitions and trying to achieve them.
 That is what really matters and when you're taking part and trying your best, you're learning life skills and these are life lessons.
 Making new friends and opening new doors and ventures along the way.

-by Christopher Wright 22 Jan, 2021
+by Christopher Wright 22 January 2021

 At Chance Camp, our drive and commitment to exercise and sport has always come from the knowledge that physical activity will help to improve the development of young people as a whole and that as sport specialists we can help to encourage and develop lifelong positive physical activity habits.